zhaoguolee/bitcoinj/README.md

 If you would like to help contribute to bitcoincashj, feel free to make changes and submit pull requests.

 Not a programmer?
 Not a problem.
-You can donate Bitcoin Cash to the address below:
+You can donate Bitcoin Cash to the addresses below:

 bitcoincash:qptnypuugy29lttleggl7l0vpls0vg295q9nsavw6g